Mahāsaṅghika Vinaya

 May the noble sangha listen.
 So-and-so receives the full ordination from So-and-so.
 If the right time has come for the sangha, So-and-so will be her preceptor, and So-and-so and So-and-so can act as instructors for her in an empty, quiet place.
 May the noble sangha listen.
 So-and-so is the preceptor, and So-and-so and So-and-so act as instructors for her in an empty, quiet place.
 The sangha accepts this, therefore you’re silent.
 This matter is remembered thus.

 The instructors should take the person who wants to receive the full ordination away from the sangha not to close and not too far.
 There are two kinds of instruction, the abridged one and the detailed one.
 What is the abridged?
 “When they ask in the sangha, if something is so, you should say yes.
 If not, you should say no.” What is the detailed?
 “Good woman, please listen.
 Now a time of sincerity has come.
 This is a time of speaking the truth.
 In this world with gods, māras, brahmas, renunciates, brahmins, gods, humans, and asuras, if you don’t say the truth, you’ll deceive them all.
-Moreover, you’ll deceive the bhikkhunī assembly, the disciples of the Tathāgata, worthy of offerings and fully awakened.
+Moreover, you’ll deceive the bhikkhunī assembly, the disciples of the Tathāgata, worthy of offerings and of complete knowledge.
 This is a great offense.
 Now I’ll ask you.
 If something is so, you should say yes.
 If not, you should say no. Are your parents or your husband alive?”
 If she says: “They’re alive,” one should ask: “Have your parents or your husband allowed it?

 Have you asked a preceptor?
 Are your five robes and bowl complete?
 Have you completed the two-year training in the precepts?
 Has the formal act to take on a group been carried out?
 What is your name?”
 She answers: “My name is So-and-so.”
 “What is your preceptor’s name?”
 She answers: “Her name is So-and-so.”
 “You haven’t killed your parents?
 You haven’t killed an arahant?
 You haven’t split the sangha?
 You haven’t drawn blood from the Buddha’s body with an evil mind?”
 (It has been a long time since the Buddha’s nibbāna, and this is an old, ancient text.)
 You haven’t broken a bhikkhu’s pure precepts?
 You haven’t lived here as a thief?
 You haven’t gone over to another religious movement?
 You haven’t gone forth by yourself?
 Have you previously already received the full ordination?”
 If she says: “I’ve already received it,” one should say: “Go, you may not receive the full ordination.”
 If she says: “No,” one should ask: “You’re not a slavewoman?
 You’re not a pledged woman?
 You don’t have debts with other people?
 You’re not a soldier?
 You haven’t conspired against the king’s court?
 Are you a woman?
 You’re not a barren woman?
 (Your private parts) aren’t rotting and decaying?
-Your vagina and anus aren’t joined?
+Your anus and vagina aren’t joined?
 They aren’t defective?
 You’re not without breasts?
 You don’t have just one breast?
 You don’t menstruate constantly?
 You’re not without menstruation?
 In one month, you don’t menstruate often?
 You’re not an impotent woman?

 You don’t have all kinds of diseases like these in your body, do you: Scabies, festering sores, leprosy, abscesses, persistent hemorrhoids, jaundice, malaria, cough, tuberculosis, epilepsy, fever, swellings due to air or liquid, swellings in the abdomen, or similar kinds of diseases?
 Do you still have other diseases in your body?”
 She answers “no”.
 The instructors go back to the sangha, and inform them: “So-and-so has been fully asked.
 She says that she’s pure and without obstructive states.”
 The master of ceremony should say: